-Learn Hawai'i Lifeways and Connect to Native Consciousness
+Explore Hawai'i Lifeways and Connect to Native Peoples and Island Consciousness

 Strengthening Native Identities through Community, Practice and Environmental Kinship.